kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **4. 1x Adrenal Stamina**
 - Chance: 0.83%
 - If you get an Adrenal Stamina and you're a Scoundrel, you never have to buy one from Zelka, and can buy the fourth Alacrity stim instead.
-You can also afford both with enough other random loot, but getting a Stamina means you can buy 4 Alacrities without thinking about it.

 Any other random loot can be sold to Larrim for extra credits that will go towards either a fifth stim from Zelka as a Scoundrel, or additional Life Support Packs on Korriban.